lgonzalezrouco/pti/microservices/README.md

 	minikube dashboard

-With the carrental deployed as Service in 3.1, check in the dashboard Pods, Deployments, and Services and take some screenshots.
+With the carrental deployed as Service in section 3.1, check in the dashboard Pods, Deployments, and Services and take some screenshots.

-### 3.3. (optional) Make a deployment with the manifest file
+### 3.3. (optional) Using a manifest file

-With the carrental deployed, obtain the corresponding yaml file (manifest file), name it e.g. carrental.yaml:
+This is to try a manifest file.
+With the carrental deployed from section 3.1, obtain the corresponding yaml file (manifest file), name it e.g. carrentaldeployment.yaml:

 	kubectl get deployments/carrental -o=yaml

-Then delete the deployment.
+Then delete the Deployment.

-Now you make the deployment with:
+Now you make the Deployment with:

+	kubectl apply -f carrentaldeployment.yaml

+Deploy the Service for the Deployment as in section 3.1.
+Check that it is running.
+Then you can get the manifest file for this service.
+You can name it, e.g. carrentalservice.yaml.

+	kubectl get services/carrental -o=yaml

+You can then delete the service and start it again with the yaml file:

-	kubectl apply -f carrental.yaml
+	kubectl apply -f carrentalservice.yaml

+Finally, you can open the two yaml files and compare their content.

 ## 4. Submission